SIAM SHIPPING – YOUR CUSTOM BROKER IN BANGKOK, THAILAND.

 - Power of attorney (The 3rd page of KSK 1)

 In Thailand, CIF (cost, insurance and freight) is used to estimate the value of incoming goods.
-Duty rates are calculated on the basis of:
+Duty rates are calculated based on:

 - Item Value: $100